Materialfy/M-Dash/README.md

 - in the folder you cloned the repo in
 - Open your terminal(Shift + right-click in the folder on windows)
 - at project root (/Vuetify-Admin-Panel) run one of the following commands:
-- Run `npm install`, or [Vue UI](https://cli.vuejs.org/guide/creating-a-project.html#using-the-gui) or `yarn install`if you use [Yarn](https://yarnpkg.com/en/)
+  - `npm install`, or `yarn install`if you use [Yarn](https://yarnpkg.com/en/) or [Vue UI](https://cli.vuejs.org/guide/creating-a-project.html#using-the-gui) or
 - Run `npm run dev --open` or `yarn serve --open` to start a local development server
 - A new tab will be opened in your browser or click the url in the terminal
-- - You can use [Reqres](https://reqres.in/) to use as an api to log in and out, otherwise turn off auth in /src/router/paths.js line: 37, 40 etc
+- You can use [Reqres](https://reqres.in/)  to test log in/out, or for table data apis
+  - otherwise turn off auth in /src/router/paths.js line: 37, 40 etc

 After installing the dependencies you can also run additional npm tasks such as

-- `npm run build` to build your app for production
+- `npm/yarn run build` to build your app for production
-- `npm run lint` to run linting.
+- `npm/yarn run lint` to run linting.

 ### Vuetify